USEPA/CRACMM/sphinx/README.md

     ```
     If you do not have such environment set up, click [here](#environment-setup) to learn how to set one up.

-2. `cd` to the root directory of your local CRACMM repository.
+2. `cd` to the root directory of your local fork of the CRACMM repository.
+It is important that you use your personal fork of the repository instead of the USEPA/CRACMM repository.
+Once you are in the root directory, make sure you are in the `CRACMMdocs` branch by entering the command:

-3. If you have made changes on your remote CRACMM repository and your local repository is not up to date, merge the changes into the `main` branch of your local repository.
-To do this, enter the following commands:
     ```
-    git switch main
-    git merge origin main
-    ```
-4. Once the `main` branch of the repository is up to date with all the changes you would like to include on the website, you also need to make those changes appear on the `CRACMMdocs` branch.
-For this to work, you need to already have the `CRACMMdocs` branch on your local repository.
-If you do not, follow the steps in the bullet points below:

-    * If your remote repository does not have a `CRACMMdocs` branch yet, you will need to sync your remote repository with the USEPA/CRACMM repository.

-    * If you do not have a branch called `CRACMMdocs` on your local repository, make one by entering the command:
-        ```
-        git switch -c CRACMMdocs
-        ```
-        You should now be in a new branch called `CRACMMdocs`.
-Next, to retrieve the files in the remote `CRACMMdocs` branch, run the command:
-        ```
-        git pull origin CRACMMdocs
-        ```

-    To replicate the changes made to `main` on `CRACMMdocs`, enter the commands:
-    ```
     git switch CRACMMdocs
-    git merge main
     ```

-5. Before HTML can be built properly using Sphinx, it is important that the Sphinx working path is set correctly.
+3. Before HTML can be built properly using Sphinx, it is important that the Sphinx working path is set correctly.
 To do this, open up the file `conf.py`.
 In the top section of the file, right before the "Project inormation" section, there should be a line that looks somthing like this:
     ```
     sys.path.insert(1, '<path to a directory>')
     ```
     Replace the path included in the parentheses with the absolute path of the root directory of your local CRACMM repository.
 Then, save the file and return to the command line.
 For more information on the purpose of this line, click [here](#path-setting).

-6. Next, enter the `sphinx` directory by entering the command:
+4. Next, enter the `sphinx` directory by entering the command:
     ```
     cd sphinx
     ```

-7. Now its time to build the HTML for the website!
+5. Now its time to build the HTML for the website!
 To do this, run the command:
     ```
     ./run_build.csh
     ```